ernniayuk/Restoring-hard-drive-data-from-Corrupted-VM/README.md

 # Restoring-hard-drive-data-from-Corrupted-VM
 In this repo, I worked through different methods in trying to rescue/exfiltrate data from a corrupted VM that would hang at the login screen.
+Using methodology from the AWS solutionsn architect associate course, I saw similarities between the EFS, EC2, and EBS services and found ways to implement such methodology within the UTM environment.

 ## 📋 Project Overview
 This document chronicles the complete recovery process of a corrupted UTM virtual machine, documenting both successful strategies and the valuable failures that led to the ultimate solution.
 This showcases iterative problem-solving methodology in system recovery.